 I'm weirdly very passionate about this squash?
 Like I genuinely don't care for butternut squash ever again.
 Delicata squash is much easier to transport home from the winter market, you don't need to peel the rind, it's easier to cut through, and has a faster cooking time.

-How to Prepare Delicata Squash
+How to Honey Roast Delicata Squash

 When choosing your squash, make sure you get similar shape and sizes to ensure even cooking and avoid any with bruises, soft spots, or mold.

-- Prep the squash.
 Begin by scrubbing the exterior of the squash as much as possible, since you'll be eating the skin as well.
 Cut the ends off of both sides so you have flat surface to work with.
 Use a large sharpened knife and cut it down the middle lengthwise.
 With a spoon, scrape out the seeds and fibrous strands attached to the seeds.
 Cut the halves into half moon shapes that are about ¼" to ½" thick.

-- Roast in the oven.
 Preheat the oven to 425°F. Space out the squash on two metal half sheet baking trays.
 Don't use parchment paper to allow the heat from the metal to caramelize the squash.
 I eyeball how much olive oil, salt, black pepper, and honey to use for roasting depending on the size of the squash.
 Toss to thoroughly coat.
 Roast for 20 minutes, or until it begins browning on the sides.
 Flip a few over to check that it has browned on the bottom.
 If it has, remove the tray from the oven and flip each piece.
 Roast for an additional 15 minutes.
 Keep an eye on them to ensure they don't burn.

-- Prep the other ingredients.
 While the squash roasts, chop the walnuts into pea-sized pieces and chiffonade cut the basil.
 Deseed a large pomegranate.
 My favorite way to do this is to cut off the top and slice the pomegranate along where the pithy white parts surrounds the seeds.
 It's much easier to pull off the wedges and deseed with my hands into a bowl this way.

-- Serve.
 When the squash is done, toss it with pomegranates, walnuts, and basil.
 Plate the squash on a serving platter and drizzle with honey.
 I like to use Mike's hot honey to add a little kick to this dish, but feel free to use regular honey.

 Leftovers?
 Here are some ideas